mtranter/ezapi/docs/docs/backends/basics.md

 EZApi is simply a routing DSL.
 It is designed to be plugable by any web backend.

-EZApi currently ships with express, AWS Rest API GW and AWS HTTP API GW backends.
+EZApi currently ships with express, NextJS, AWS Rest API GW and AWS HTTP API GW backends.

 #### Express Backend